(r) Provisions General

 Credit risk on cash and cash equivalents and bank deposits is limited as the Company generally invests in deposits with banks with high credit ratings assigned by domestic credit rating agencies.
 Other financials assets primarily represents security deposits given to Mall Developers/ lessors.
 Such deposit will be returned to the Company on expiry of lease entered with Mall developers/ lessors.
 The Company continuosly monitors such deposits and compute the expected credit loss allowance for such deposits based on internal risk assessment of such developers/ lessors on 12 months expected credit loss.

-Investments other than investment in subsidiaries of the Company are fair valued based on Level 1.
+Investments other than investment in subsidiaries & joint venture of the Company are fair valued based on Level 1.
 These investments primarily include government securities and quoted bonds issued by corporates.
 The Company invests after considering counterparty risks based on multiple criteria including Capital Adequacy Ratio, Credit Rating, Profitability, NPA levels and deposit base of banks and financial institutions.

 Trade receivables are typically unsecured and are derived from revenue earned from customers located in India.
 Trade receivables also includes receivables from Debit/credit card companies and online movie ticketing partners which are realisable within a period 1 to 3 working days.
 The Company monitors the economic environment in which it operates.
 The Company manages its credit risk through establishing credit limits and continuously monitoring credit worthiness of customers to which the Company grants credit terms in the normal course of business.